A new year is just around the corner. Another blank slate, a new chance is here. The possibilities are exciting and empowering.

 In case you’re curious, my top 4 priorities for 2019 are:

-- Be present with my family (post coming on this soon)
+- Be present with my family

 - Commit to a daily home Bible study (I will be following Jen Wilkin’s Bible study method based on her book, Women of the Word.)